Croydon/vertical-tabs-reloaded/README.md

 > web-ext build

+## Developer Version
+You can also install the pre-built [developer version here](https://croydon.github.io/vtr-releases/).
+By using it you can help me testing new versions before they are getting shipped to everyone.

 ## Contact

 If you want to have a chat with me you can join #vtr:matrix.org with every Matrix client, e.g. Riot: